 Extension of Your Business

 Your content licensing agency should be an extension of your business and they need to dedicate sufficient personnel (Client Success Managers and Content Licensing Managers) to solve your problems.

-And because your agency becomes an extension of your business, they must become more than just a content licensing provider.
+And because your agency becomes an extension of your business, it must become more than just a content licensing provider.
 They should be your partner – offering guidance, marketing direction, and overall strategy for your brand.
-Your agency team of content licensing managers not only manage your brand; they speak directly with your audience, acting as an extension of your sales team.
+Your agency team of content licensing managers not only manages your brand; they speak directly with your audience, acting as an extension of your sales team.

 In-House or No-House?

 So for content licensing, you are either not currently monetizing your assets, or you are managing it in-house.